In the Courts

 - U.S. WAGE HOUR DIVISION FINDS JANITORIAL FIRM MISCLASSIFIED CUSTODIANS.
 The United States Department of Labor’s Wage and Hour Division (WHD) obtained the agreement of Empire Janitorial Sales and Services, Inc., a janitorial service subcontractor based in Metairie, Louisiana, to pay $277,000 in back wages to 233 janitorial services workers at the New Orleans Convention Center and other locations.
 The WHD found the custodians were misclassified as independent contractors in violation of the Fair Labor Standards Act’s minimum wage, overtime, and recordkeeping provisions.
 According to a March 25, 2014 press release, the WHD also found that Acadian Payroll Services was a joint employer, failed to establish a seven-day workweek, and did not maintain proper records of weekly hours worked by the janitorial workers.
 The monetary penalties were paid by the janitorial subcontractor, and both companies agreed to future compliance with the FLSA.

 - PRESIDENT’S BUDGET INCLUDES FUNDING FOR PREVENTING AND DETECTING IC MISCLASSIFICATION.
 President Obama’s 2015 Budget shows no letup in the federal government’s crackdown on misclassification of employees as ICs.
-As noted in our blog post of March 4, 2014, the fifth of six “funding highlights” listed in the section of the Budget covering the Department of Labor is “Increasing support for agencies that protect workers’ wages and overtime pay, benefits, health and safety, and investing in preventing and detecting the misclassification of employees as independent contractors.”
+As noted in my blog post of March 4, 2014, the fifth of six “funding highlights” listed in the section of the Budget covering the Department of Labor is “Increasing support for agencies that protect workers’ wages and overtime pay, benefits, health and safety, and investing in preventing and detecting the misclassification of employees as independent contractors.”

 - IRS SEEKS TO PROMOTE SS-8 PROGRAM.
 The IRS launches a telephone forum to facilitate its Determination of Worker Status Program (SS-8 program) designed to help educate employers about the proper way to classify workers as ICs or employees, according to John Tuzynski, Employment Tax Policy Chief, IRS Small Business/Self-Employed Division.
 The launching of the phone forum is in response to the June 2013 report issued by the Treasury Inspector General for Tax Administration (TIGTA) that urged the IRS to take steps to encourage employer compliance with classification determinations reached by the SS-8 program.